 Ingredients

-- 3 large ripe tomatoes, diced (preferably Roma or vine-ripened)
+- 3 large ripe tomatoes, diced (Roma or vine-ripened)

 - 250g cremini mushrooms, cleaned and sliced